 Hines, Jim C. The Stepsister Scheme.
 Hines's Princess Series is a ton of fun and not just for fairytale lovers like myself.
 The major lesbian character is a bonus.
 Review of The Stepsister Scheme.

 Hobb, Robin.
 Assassin's Apprentice.
 I love this series, and its sequels.
-There is one very complicated relationship between two of the male characters.
+There is one very complicated relationship between two characters, one with an undefined gender.
+Set later in the same world, the Rain Wilds Chronicles contains major gay characters.
+Review of Blood of Dragons.

 Kushner, Ellen.
 Swordspoint.
 Sequel The Privilege of the Sword.
 There's also a prequel, with Delia Sherman, titled The Fall of Kings, but I've heard it's not as good.
 Basically, there's a reason mannerpunk never became a huge genre.
 It's because there is no way to follow Kushner.
 No. Way.